-Salad mix, mesclun mix and spring mix are interchangeable terms used to describe assorted mixed greens harvested at the seedling stage (3 to 4 weeks).
-Blends usually include 5 to 7 types of greens with a range of leaf sizes, colors, shapes and textures.
+Salad mix, mesclun mix and spring mix are interchangeable terms used to describe assorted mixed greens harvested at the seedling stage (3-4 weeks).
+Blends usually include 5-7 types of greens with a range of leaf sizes, colors, shapes and textures.
 Although leaf lettuces are often the primary component, most mixes also include non-lettuce greens, most commonly Brassica species, to add diversity in flavor and appearance.
 Mixes can be mild or spicy flavored, and can be harvested young for use in salads or older as "braising" mixes for stir-fries.

 Brassica crops typically contribute spicy or pungent flavors, while the lettuces and Chenopodium crops are mild and sweet.
-Chicory family crops typically are slightly bitter, and along with some herbs, contribute different flavor profiles.
+Chicory family crops are slightly bitter, and along with some herbs, contribute different flavors.
 Varieties are selected not only for flavor and leaf texture, but also for color.
 Red varieties that are well suited for salad mix production are those that develop good red color even under low light conditions.
-For cool-weather or winter production, use the most cold-hardy species such as spinach, Claytonia (Miner's Lettuce), arugula, kale, and other Brassicas.
-For late fall and winter production, growers should emphasize cultivars with resistance to a wide array of races of downy mildew for lettuce and spinach.
+For cool-weather or winter production, use the most cold-hardy species such as spinach, Claytonia (Miner's Lettuce), arugula, kale, and other brassicas.
+For late fall and winter production, growers should choose lettuce and spinach cultivars with resistance to a wide array of races of downy mildew .

 |LETTUCES||Red Salad Bowl, Parris Island Cos, Rouge d'Hiver, Lolla Rossa, Tango, Red Sails, New Red Fire, Defender, Outredgous|